36-Year-Old Outfielder – Seattle Mariners

 Cruz and the Mariners agreed on a four-year, $57 million deal in December of 2014.

-Cruz is out of the lineup for Sunday's season finale against the Athletics, Bob Dutton of the Tacoma News Tribune reports.
+Cruz is out of the lineup Sunday against the A's, Greg Johns of MLB.com reports.

 To instantly reveal our fantasy analysis of every player – including Nelson Cruz – simply subscribe now.